code-payments/code-program-library/splitter-token/README.md

 tokens into it.

 2) Alice provides the third party with a signed transfer instruction from Alice to the Splitter treasury for 100 tokens.
-This transfer is conditional on a future proof-of-payment provided by the Splitter program, that the third party treasury has sent Bob the same amount (100 tokens).
-The third party puts this signed transaction aside for later, and it is not yet submitted to the blockchain.
+This transfer is computationally conditional on a future proof-of-payment provided by the Splitter program, that the third party treasury has sent Bob the same amount (100 tokens).
+The third party puts this signed transfer transaction aside for later, and it is not yet submitted to the blockchain.

     Note: This is done indirectly through a token account that doesn't yet exist but its address can be calculated ahead of time.
 The token account can only